 A Few Things to Keep in Mind…

-• A story can include multiple character arcs, so don't be afraid to have secondary characters undergo emotional development, too.
-Just make sure their development adds to the primary story---otherwise, you have a whole new novel on your hands!
+Remember, as well, that stories can include multiple character arcs, so don't be afraid to have secondary characters undergo emotional development, too.
+Just make sure their development adds to the primary story — otherwise, you have a whole new novel on your hands.